Rocket Money Review: Expense Tracking and Bill Negotiation

 Premium users can, however, access Premium Chat, which allows you to get support from a “customer advocate” via live chat.
 Non-premium users are relegated to email tickets.

-As of November 2023, Rocket Money lets you choose how much you’d like to pay.
-When upgrading to Premium, you’ll be given a sliding scale and can choose anywhere from $48 to $60 per year or $6 to $12 per month.
+As of May 2025, Rocket Money lets you choose how much you’d like to pay.
+When upgrading to Premium, you’ll be given a sliding scale and can choose anywhere from $6 to $12 per month.

 Rocket Money also offers a 7-day free trial, so you can take Premium for a spin before committing.